refinedev/refine/documentation/versioned_docs/version-4.xx.xx/further-readings/comparison.md

 ---
-title: Comparison | Refine vs React-Admin vs AdminBro vs Retool vs Redwood
+title: "Refine v4 Comparison | Refine vs. Other Frameworks"
+description: "How does Refine compare to other React frameworks?
+Explore a detailed comparison of features, performance, and developer experience."
 sidebar_label: Comparison
 ---